 Revocation of access

-• Running jobs on the head node.
+• Running jobs or any high load process on the head node.

 • Viewing or editing extremely large files on the head node.